unixpickle/puzzle.js/README.md

 The built source code can be found in [build/](build/).
 If you do not plan on modifying the library, you can use the pre-built sources without concern.

-Puzzle.js can run in the browser, in Node.js, and even in a WebWorker.
+Puzzle.js can run in the browser, in Node.js, or in a WebWorker.
 If you want to use this library in HTML, I recommend copying the **build/** directory and renaming it to "puzzlejs".
-Then, you can include everything using &lt;script&gt; tags:
+Then, you can include everything using `<script>` tags:

     <script src="puzzlejs/rubik.js"></script>
     <script src="puzzlejs/skewb.js"></script>